 The other day, I heard my late mother’s spirit tell me to write from my heart.
 That the secret to my success as a writer would come from being honest.
 I need to excavate the truth to the tip of my tongue, and no longer second-guess the Spirit that flows through me.
 I have to stop fighting the Spirit with fear.
 It’s far easier said than done, but I trust her.
 I know she’s right.

-It’s impossible to write an honest blog if you’re not living an honest life.
-The American workforce puts us all in a straight jacket, which is why there are few, if any, honest blogs from women who work in the government and private sectors.
+It’s impossible to write an honest blog if you’re not free to be yourself and say the things that God has put on your heart and in your soul.
+The American workforce puts us all in a straight jacket, which is why there are few, if any, honest blogs from women who work in the government or private sector.
 If you know of one, please send it to me.